seanware/aws-bootcamp-cruddur-2023/journal/week10.md

 Postgres database is in the default VPC and needs to be added to the newly created VPC so the application has access to it

+create Template and config files

 cfn/db/template.yml

 cfn/db/config.toml

+Create deploy scripts

 bin/cfn/db-deploy

-generator secure password for postgres DB_Password
+generate secure password for postgres DB_Password

 use dt.t4g.micro